Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

 Among other papers on this subject one may cite the following papers:

-o In reference \cite{manvelyan}, R. Manvelyan, H.J.W.
-M\"{u}ller Kirsten, J.Q.
-Liang and Y. Zhang, calculated the absorption rate of a scalar field by a D3 brane in ten dimensions in terms of modified Mathieu functions, and obtained the S-matrix .
+o R.Manvelyan, H.J.W.
+Muller Kirsten, J.Q.
+Liang and Y. Zhang, calculated the absorption rate of a scalar by a D3 brane in ten dimensions in terms of modified Mathieu functions, and obtained the S-matrix in reference \cite{manvelyan}.

-o In reference \cite{oota}, T. Oota and Y. Yasui studied the scalar laplacian on a wide class of five dimensional toric Sasaki-Einstein manifolds, ending in two Heun's differential equations.
+o T.Oota and Y.Yasui studied the scalar laplacian on a wide class of five dimensional toric Sasaki-Einstein manifolds, ending in two Heun's differential equations in reference \cite{oota}.

-o In reference \cite{Musiri}, S. Musiri and G. Siopsis found out that the wave equation obtained in calculating the asymptotic form of the quasi-normal frequencies for large AdS black holes in five dimensions reduced to a Heun equation.
+o S.Musiri and G. Siopsis found out that the wave equation, obtained in calculating the asymptotic form of the quasi-normal frequencies for large AdS black holes in five dimensions, reduces to a Heun equation, in reference \cite{Musiri}.

-o A. Al-Badawi and I. Sakall\i\ studied the Dirac equation in the rotating Bertotti-Robinson spacetime \cite{Al}, ending up with a confluent Heun equation for the angular part of the equation for a massless particle.
+o A. Al-Badawi and I. Sakalli studied the Dirac equation in the rotating Bertotti-Robinson spacetime \cite{sakalli} ending up with a Heun type equation.

-o Mirjam Cvetic, and Finn Larsen studied grey body factors and event horizons for rotating black holes with two rotation parameters and five charges in five dimensions.
-When the Klein Gordon equation for a scalar particle in this background is written, one gets a confluent Heun equation.
-In the asymptotic region this equation turns into the hypergeometric form \cite{mirjam1}.
-When they studied the similar problem for the rotating black hole with four $U(1)$ charges, they again obtained a confluent Heun equation for the radial component of the Klein Gordon equation, which they reduced to the hypergeometric form by making approximations \cite { mirjam2}.
-These two papers are partly repeated in \cite {mirjam3}.
-Same equations were obtained which were reduced to approximate forms which gave solutions in the hypergeometric form.